-Although interest rates are at historically low levels, even the best credit card rates remain in the double digits.
+Although interest rates are at historically low levels, even the best credit card offers have rates that remain in the double digits.
 So if you're grappling with credit card bills, it can sometimes seem insurmountable to dig out of debt.

 To slash borrowing costs and more quickly eliminate debt, consumers are increasingly using alternative repayment strategies, including peer-to-peer lending.

 Peer-to-peer or P2P lending – also called social lending and person-to-person lending – involves one individual, or "peer," loaning money to another person, without a bank acting as the middleman.